GridControl-Team/GridControl/gridlang/README.rst

-DUP      --     1      2       Take top value of stack and duplicate it HERE     --     0      1       Returns current location of stack PEEK     --     1      1       Push value at given location in stack POKE     --     2      0       Take a, b from stack, and set location a in
+DUP      --     1      2       Take top value of stack and duplicate it HERE     --     0      1       Returns current location of stack PEEK     --     1      1       Push value at given location in stack POKE     --     2      0       Take x, addr from stack, and set location addr
-                               stack to value b
-RAND     --     1      1       Take x from stack, and push random integer
-                               between (0, x) inclusive
+                               in stack to value x RAND     --     1      1       Take x from stack, and push random integer between (0, x) inclusive
 =======  =====  =====  ======  ================================================